 \subsection{The Ethereum Merge}

-In the two previous natural experiments, we examine the effects of virtualization on decentralization in response to shocks across blockchains that differed in their level of virtualization.
-In this section, we investigate the effect of a technical upgrade---the Ethereum Merge on September 15---on the decentralization of a single blockchain over time, as explained in Section~\ref{sec_experimental_setting}.
-The Merge was a software upgrade that changed Ethereum's consensus mechanism from PoW to PoS.
-Thus, the Merge removed the need for physical hardware, thereby making Ethereum more virtualized by definition, and allowed anyone with 32 ETH and even consumer-grade computers to participate in Ethereum's consensus.
-By lowering barriers to participation and decoupling consensus from specialized hardware, the Merge exemplifies how increased resource flexibility can contribute to decentralization.
-Figure~\ref{fig_merge} shows the entropy of Ethereum's consensus before and after the shock.
-Before estimating the effects of the event study, we can visually observe the stepwise increase in both the means and the variance of decentralization specifically at the time of the Merge.
+In the two previous natural experiments, we examine the effects of resource flexibility on decentralization in response to shocks across blockchains that differed in their level of resource flexibility.
+In this section, we investigate the effect of a technical upgrade, the Ethereum Merge on September 15, on the decentralization of a single blockchain over time, as explained in Section~\ref{sec_experimental_setting}.
+The Merge changed Ethereum's consensus from PoW to PoS, removing the need for physical hardware and allowing anyone with 32 ETH and consumer-grade computers to participate.
+By replacing hardware requirements (expensive GPUs, cheap electricity, technical expertise) with token requirements, the Merge directly lowered barriers to entry, the second mechanism through which the resource flexibility framework predicts increased decentralization (Section~\ref{sec_theory}).
+Importantly, while the Merge also improved speed, security, and energy efficiency, these improvements do not mechanically predict increased decentralization, as efficiency gains often favor large operators through economies of scale.
+The resource flexibility mechanism is distinct: the specific pattern across our five metrics (increased entropy and nodes, increased Gini, unchanged Nakamoto and HHI) is uniquely consistent with a barrier-reduction mechanism rather than generic performance improvements.
+Figure~\ref{fig_merge} shows the entropy of Ethereum's consensus before and after the Merge, where we can visually observe the stepwise increase in both the means and the variance of decentralization.